-Native to dry slopes away from coast in Southern California, Baja California.
+Evergreen shrub.
+Native to dry slopes away from the coast in Southern California and Baja California.
 Upright or spreading habit.
-Typically grows 4 to 10 ft. high and wide, though it can be shorter or taller.
+Typically grows 4–10 ft. tall and wide, though it can be shorter or taller.
 Takes well to pruning.
-Glossy, leathery leaves are 1 1/2 to 3 in. long, somewhat trough shaped, pointed at tips.
+Glossy, leathery leaves are 1 1/2–3 in. long, somewhat trough-shaped, pointed at tips.
 Dense clusters of white or pinkish spring flowers are followed by small, reddish, hairy fruit coated with a sugary secretion.

-Same landscape uses as species Rhus integrifolia but for inland areas rather than seacoast.
+Same landscape uses as R. integrifolia but for inland areas rather than the seacoast.
 Rarely bothered by pests or diseases.

 Native to the Southwest.
 Rounded, aromatic (sap is fragrant), stiff-branched shrub with silvery, ...